MiracleDevs/Paradigm.CodeGen/README.md

 Change log
 ---
+Version `2.0.3`
+- Updated nuget dependencies.
+- Modified the output service to run the code generation in parallel.
+- Added a new parameter to indicate the maximum amount of parallel tasks.

 Version `2.0.2`
 - Updated Razor Light to an alpha version supporting .NET Core 2.0 and 2.0 standard libraries.
 - Updated templates.